lshah/mobile-flashcards/README.md

 * Start Quiz - Allows the user to run through all the questions in a deck, view and submit answers
 * Results - User can view final results after answering all questions in a deck

+# Testing

+The project was tested on an actual Andriod phone via Expo app.

 # Project Setup

 * project dependencies can be installed with `npm install`